kyma-project/kyma/docs/service-brokers/gcp-broker-service-classes/cloud-bigtable/docs/plans-details.md

 ## Service description

-The `bigtable` service provides the following plan names and descriptions:
+The service provides the following plan names and descriptions:

 | Plan Name | Description |
 |-----------|-------------|